emmet-m/aloysius_comp_club/README.md

-# aloysius_comp_club
+# St Aloysius Comp Club
-A repository for files used to teach the Compclub at St Aloysius college, including notes!
+A repository for files used to teach the Compclub at St Aloysius college.